-In 2020 the genre trap music has a debatable definition.
-To some, it’s a subgenre of EDM that fuses dubstep and techno beats with Roland TR-808 drum samples, but to others, it’s a style of hip hop music that originated in the south during the late 1990s.
+Let's take a look at some of the best trap music artists.
+In 2023, the genre trap music has a debatable definition.
+To some, it’s a subgenre of EDM that fuses dubstep and techno beats with Roland TR-808 drum samples, but to others, it’s a style of hip-hop music that originated in the south during the late 1990s.
 The term trap itself is used to describe a place where drugs are sold, otherwise known as a trap house.
 Combining chopped and screwed instrumentals over 808s and synthesizers-infused beats with lyrics about slanging drugs, living in the hood, and attaining wealth, trap music was born.
 From Ghetto Mafia and Dungeon Family to T.I. and Gucci Mane, trap music is indisputably southern.
-Below we’ve gathered 20 of our favorite trap artists and the songs that put them on top of the trap game.
+Below we’ve gathered 25 of our favorite trap artists and the songs that put them on top of the trap game.

 The ever-evolving genre is here to stay